carlhillit/YouTube/CleanupInactiveADAccounts/1-Core/readme.md

 If you'd like know a way to get more accurate results, check out the write-up on GitHub linked in the description.

-*Not shown in video*

-    The lastLogondate/lastLogonTimestamp will be 9-14 days behind the current date as the attribute is replicated infrequently.
+*The lastLogondate/lastLogonTimestamp will be 9-14 days behind the current date as the attribute is replicated infrequently.
 The lastLogon attribute is updated accurately, but only on the domain controller that authenticated the account logon.
-    Therefore, one must query all domain controllers in the domain for the lastLogon attribute and compare for the most recent.
+Therefore, one must query all domain controllers in the domain for the lastLogon attribute and compare for the most recent.*

-*Here's an [alternate script](./DisInctComps-AccurateLastLogon.ps1) using the lastLogon attribute gathered from all DCs.*
+*Here's an [alternate script](../CleanupAD_AccurateLastLogon.ps1) using the lastLogon attribute gathered from all DCs.*
 <br></br>

 ### -TimeSpan vs -DateTime